The Media Division serves as the City's media relations/public information office.

 MVEdTV and VVTV - Educational access programming of the Moreno Valley Unified School District and the Val Verde Unified School District.
 Available on Channel 16 on Time Warner Cable.

-KRCC - Educational access programming of the Moreno Valley Campus of Riverside Community College.
-Available on Channel 17 on Time Warner Cable.
+KRCC - Educational access programming of the Moreno Valley Campus.

 About the Graphics Unit